gboulant/todogo/doc/talks/talk01.01.userguide.rst

 .. note:: **Note**: this limitation is applied on purpose, due to the requirement to not use any external sofware program from todogo.
-The main reason is that the external software programs could be not installed on you host.
-Personnaly I would prefer to choose my prefered editor (``vi`` of course), and creating a parameter in the todogo configuration for that is too much job for very low benefit.
+The main reason is that the external software programs could be unavailable on your host.
+Personnaly I would rather choose my favourite editor (``vi`` of course), and creating a parameter in the todogo configuration for that is too much effort for very low benefit.

 ==========================
 Annoting a task - ``note``